Shevawn Lynam: Career

 As a journalist, she covered the Spanish Civil War for The Irish Times.
 She worked as a secretary for various prominent artists and writers, including Alfred Hitchcock and John Betjeman.
 In the late 1940s, she wrote and hosted her own radio programme, called 'Hither and Yon', for the Irish national broadcaster Radio Éireann.
 She lived in Paris for ten years, working as the editor of the NATO Newsletter international affairs.
 Lynam also worked for the Marshall Plan and UNESCO.
 In 1963, she returned to Ireland to be the editorial publicity officer at the Irish Tourist Board until 1971.

 She published an acclaimed biography of the eighteenth-century pioneer of animal rights Richard Martin, nicknamed the 'King of Connemara'.
 Her best-known work is her novel The Spirit and the Clay, a choral story which follows the lives of several Basque men and women working in the underground resistance against the Franco dictatorship, in the Basque Country.
 The novel is based on real-life stories retold to Lynam by a Basque priest in exile.
 It was translated to several languages.
 It was published in French as The Tree of Guernica.

+Death

 She died in St Columcille's Hospital, Loughlinstown, County Dublin on 4 November 1998, and is buried at Shanganagh cemetery.